leandrocostam/cka-preparation-guide/README.md

 # CKA Tips

-Some links that contain tips that might help you from different pespectives of the CKA exam.
+Some links that contain tips that might help you from different perspectives of the CKA exam.

 - [Graham Moore - 7.5 tips to help you ace the Certified Kubernetes Administrator (CKA) exam](https://kubedex.com/7-5-tips-to-help-you-ace-the-certified-kubernetes-administrator-cka-exam/)
 - [How to pass the Certified Kubernetes Administrator (CKA) exam on the first attempt](https://medium.com/devopslinks/how-to-pass-certified-kubernetes-administrator-cka-exam-on-first-attempt-36c0ceb4c9e)